Analysis: The China Search Engine Market

 - Mobile’s share of internet usage increased

-While China’s internet growth has certainly been influenced, in a small part at least, by the emergence of high growth internet applications, including exciting new technology in the bike sharing and takeout delivery industries.
-The majority of internet usage still occurs on China’s major search engines, with 639 million active search users, 97% of whom engage in mobile search.
+China’s internet growth has certainly been influenced, in a small part at least, by the emergence of high-growth internet applications, including exciting new technologies in the bike sharing and takeout delivery industries.
+However, the majority of internet usage still occurs on China’s major search engines, with 639 million active search users, 97% of whom engage in mobile search.